 Capital acquisitions tax: A tax levied on inheritances received by individuals.

-Client: A person or group receiving the services of a professional, in this case the services of a solicitor.
+Client: A person or group receiving the services of a professional, in this

 Estate: The total assets of a person who has died.